 The HS nomenclature is a multipurpose international nomenclature for goods.
 WCO developed it and is maintaining it as well.
-Most countries in the world use it as the universal basis for Customs tariffs and international trade in good statistics.
+Most countries in the world use it as the universal basis for customs tariffs and international trade in goods statistics.

 In addition to that, countries use the Harmonized System for:

 - internal taxes

 - monitoring of controlled goods

 - quota controls